 - George Washington's Young Friends - A group of first-person interpreters who often join us at Ferry Farm and Kenmore

-- The Papers of George Washington - Online edition of Washington's correspondence.
+- The Papers of George Washington - Library of Congress edition of Washington's correspondence.
 Many learning resources for school children and teachers

-- The Writings of George Washington - from the Original Manuscript Sources
+- The Papers of George Washington - at the University of Virginia

 - The Rules of Civility - George Washington wrote a copy of these rules when he was a schoolboy.

 - The Cherry Tree Fable - from The Life of Washington by Parson Mason L. Weems

 - Mary Washington House - Home of Washington's mother after moving from Ferry Farm to the city of Fredericksburg

 - Mary Ball Washington Museum - In Lancaster County, Virginia